 I literally just googled “sexy woman” and did not see one single photo that didn’t contain an anterior pelvic tilt.

 Wow.
 Look at those posterior pelvic tilts… sooooooo sexy. *note sarcasm.
 (I admit, I did see one picture of a man with an anterior pelvic tilt… but I am gonna bet you this is not targeted at a heterosexual audience:)

 So… what have we learned?
-Pretty much our culture is teaching us that to be sexy (at least in the heteronormative way), all men have to thrust their hips forward, tilting the pelvis back, and all women have to thrust their butts back, tilting the pelvis forward. … F**k you, culture.
+Pretty much our culture is teaching us that to be sexy (in the heteronormative way), all men have to thrust their hips forward, tilting the pelvis back, and all women have to thrust their butts back, tilting the pelvis forward. … Wow.
+F**k you, culture.

 So… when women come in complaining that their hip flexors are tight, their low backs hurt, they have weak knees or hyperextended hamstrings, I tell them to look around at the advertising they are exposed to.
-Similarly, when men tell me that they cannot bend forward, their hamstrings and gluts are so tight, or their chest and front shoulders are contracted forward, I ask how many billboards and commercials and tv shows they have encountered throughout their lives.
-Whether or not we are choosing to look at cultural standards of beauty and consciously shape our bodies that way, or if we are just exposed to it on a daily basis against our will, this culture is writing on our bodies, causing us gendered tensions.
+Similarly, when men tell me that they cannot bend forward, their hamstrings and glutes are so tight, or their chest and front shoulders are contracted forward, I ask how many billboards and commercials and tv shows they have encountered throughout their lives.
+Whether or not we are choosing to look at cultural standards of beauty and consciously shape our bodies that way, or if we are just exposed to them on a daily basis against our wills, this culture is leaving its imprint on our bodies, causing us gendered tensions.